 Despite being a "ninety pound girl" River Tam from Firefly is skilled enough to accomplish such feats as sharp-shooting mooks with her eyes closed, single-handedly beating to a pulp a bar's worth of low lives with nothing but her hands and feet, and, last but not least, massacring a contingent of Reavers with whatever she could find lying around.

 Noob sometimes puts high-level players in control of low-level avatars.
 Having to start over again after losing the high-level avatar is Arthéon's backstory and Fantöm's fate after the first Wham Episode.
 Ystos has a so far webseries-only second character that he once used during a tournament.
 The replay of all the battles in which he took part is about thirty seconds long.

 Jushin Thunder Liger is not a large man, and in fact was refused by Japans dojos when he went looking for a place to train, forcing him to go to Mexico.
-Yet, once he actually got training he gradually became one of the most famous professional wrestlers in the world, because he was good at it.
+Yet, once he actually got training he gradually became one of the most famous professional wrestlers in the world, because he was good at it and dedicated.
 He even lecture's Ring of Honor's locker room, insisting strong technique is more important than physical strength alone and decided to train the petite Cheeseburger to prove his point.

 Rogues in Dungeons & Dragons are practically the patron saints of this trope.
 Not only can they apply their dexterity to weapon skill instead of strength like most classes, but they also learn much more quickly than their counterparts.
 Even low intelligence rogues will have a healthy set of skills, while a high intelligence human rogue will quickly become the team's ninja historian animal taming demolitions expert.